Railroad Police and Special Agent Job Information

 Railway police have many of the same units and provide the same opportunities as state, local and federal departments.
 They employ detectives and investigators, patrol officers, explosive ordnance disposal and WMD units, and even K-9 officers.

-They also provide specialized training to other state, local and federal law enforcement agencies.
+They also provide specialized training to other states, local and federal law enforcement agencies.
 Railway officers investigate crimes related to railroad property and personnel, patrol tracks, depots and other property, and partner with other agencies to combat terrorism.

 In short, railway police do for critical rail infrastructure what state, local and federal police officers do for their communities.